Best AI tools for tracking your work and growing your career

 4. BragBook

 BragBook is built specifically for tracking work accomplishments and turning them into career content with AI.
 Log your wins as they happen, and the AI Career Composer generates polished self-reviews, resume bullets, LinkedIn posts, 1:1 updates, and STAR interview stories from your actual work history.
-It also pulls in activity from GitHub, Linear, and Dovetail so your wins get captured automatically.
+It also pulls in activity from GitHub, Jira, Linear, Asana, and Dovetail so your wins get captured automatically.
 Unlike general AI tools, BragBook's AI is trained on career content and works directly from what you've logged, so the output is specific to your work rather than generic.

 Pros - AI built into the tracking workflow, generates multiple content types, integrations pull in work automatically, shareable public profile, purpose-built for tech professionals.